vilassn/whisper_android/README.md

    boolean isExecuting = whisper.isInProgress();
    ```

-**Actions and Engines**

-The `Whisper` class provides different actions and engine implementations:

-- For transcription tasks, it offers both native and Java-based engines.
-- For translation tasks, it provides translation engine support.

-Select the desired action and engine by setting the action using `setAction`.

-**Status Updates**

-The `Whisper` class provides status updates during task execution through the registered update listener.
-Utilize this feature to display progress or messages to the user.

-**Error Handling**

-The class includes error handling to manage exceptions that may occur during engine initialization and task execution.
-Ensure proper exception handling in your application when using this class.

 **Sample Usage**

 Below is a sample code snippet demonstrating how to use the `Whisper` class: